 - Role Model: The nominee must have served as a role model for other physicians or trainees to participate in outreach activities.

-The ASA Resident Humanitarian Service Award winner will be recognized at the ANESTHESIOLOGY® annual meeting during the ASA Resident Component House of Delegates (HOD) meeting as well as receive a complimentary registration to the annual meeting to defray costs associated with attending.
-The award recipient will receive a $1,000 stipend and an award plaque.
+The ASA Resident Humanitarian Service Award winner will be recognized at the ANESTHESIOLOGY® annual meeting during the ASA Resident Component House of Delegates (HOD) meeting.
+The award recipient will receive reimbursement of expenses up to $1,000 and an award plaque.

 2019: Nathaniel Tighe, M.D., Wake Forest Baptist Medical Center